 The beaches here are particularly sensitive to tides.
 Please check the daily Tide Times before heading out.

 West Bay is a well-known coastal town in west Dorset, famous for its golden cliffs.

-The major car parks in West Bay are operated by Dorset Council.
-As with the rest of the county, these remain closed until further notice.
+The major car parks in West Bay are operated by Dorset Council and are open.

 Please do not park on restricted areas outside of the car park or its entrance as this will result in tickets being issued.
 If travelling here, please refer to local signage for the latest information.

 Golden Cap in west Dorset is the highest point on England’s south coast.
 The car park at neighbouring Langdon Hill Woods is operated by the National Trust.

 The car parks at Golden Cap are open.
 Spaces are limited, so if the car park is full please come back another time.

 The popular Anchor Inn pub in Seatown and its attendant car park remain closed.

 Hive and Cogden Beaches in west Dorset are part of the National Trust’s Burton Bradstock site.

 The car parks at both beaches are open.
 Spaces are limited, so if the car parks are full please come back another time.